nyakasko/ZED_2_change_detection/README.md

 ## Build the program

-Download the sample and follow the instructions below: [More](https://www.stereolabs.com/docs/app-development/cpp/windows/)
+Follow the instructions below: [More](https://www.stereolabs.com/docs/app-development/cpp/windows/)

 #### Build for Windows